 These variations may be combined if exhaustive observation of the domain feature is impractical, and direct measurement is of a proxy property.

 EXAMPLE For certain styles of mineralization, the gold concentration of rocks in a region can be estimated through measurement of a related element (e.g., copper), in a specimen of gravel collected from a stream that drains part of the region.
-The gravel samples the rocks in the catchment of the stream, i.e. in the stream bed and upslope.
+The gravel samples the rocks in the catchment of the stream, i.e., in the stream bed and upslope.

 Role of Sample